There are 6 commonly used parasite tests. By comparing all 6, there is 1 parasite test that is most accurate for diagnosing parasitic infections.

 If your doctor spots a parasitic worm (helminth) in your intestines, then your doctor can diagnose a parasite infection.

-Range of parasites: Your doctor can only see large parasites with this method of diagnosis.
-Most parasites are microscopic – and can’t be seen without magnification or other methods.
+Your doctor can only see large parasites with this method of diagnosis.
+Many species of parasites are microscopic and can’t be seen without magnification.
+Parasite eggs are a reliable way to diagnose worm infections.
+But eggs need need up to 1000x magnification, which is not achievable with endoscopy tests.

-Accuracy: If your doctor can visually see a parasite wriggling around in your intestines, then you definitely have a parasite infection.
+If your doctor can visually see a parasite wriggling around in your intestines, then you definitely have a parasite infection.
+If the doctor misses the worm, you might have a false negative test, even for the few large parasites detectable by this test.

 Click here to read our more in-depth analysis of the endoscopy/colonoscopy parasite test.

-So the accuracy of this test is very high, but the range of parasites is too limited for it to be useful for most people reading this website.
+Overall, the accuracy of this test is very high, but the range of parasites is too limited for it to be useful for most people reading this website [one notable exception is if Lyme disease is suspected].
 Therefore I would not rate this as useful for most people.
 Be sure to refer to the CDC website to see if you’re travelling to a place that is endemic with blood borne parasites.

 In this test, blood is drawn (or saliva collected) and then tested for antigens and antibodies that are specific to certain parasites.
 While this is a relatively painless procedure, it has some serious drawbacks.